 Also known as Endosseus dental implants, this procedure is again placed directly into the bone of the jaw, just like the two stage option.
 This type of implant differs in that it is specifically used for multiple replacements, most often for bridges or dentures.

 Subperiosteal Dental Implants

-The subperiosteal implant process involves placement of a metal post.
+The subperiosteal implant process involves the placement of a metal post.
 The implant is placed into the jaw bone and the metal post is left to remain exposed above the gum line.
 The post, in this process, it what is used to place the abutment and hold the tooth restoration.

 Each type of dental implant has its advantages and disadvantages, and the differences can be difficult to understand without seeing.
 Having a consultation with a professional can help you get a great understanding of how each one would work for you, and which option would be the best choice.
 Learn more about the costs associated with dental implants.